 ABOUT

 Maria Amidu’s artistic concerns centre on the complexities of the relational – between people and between people and place.
-She pays specific attention to what is hidden, obscured or unspoken in collective situations, making work to substantiate unseen dynamics.
-Her practice incorporates writing, printmaking, sound, film, craft – paper making, indigo dyeing, glass casting, and the soft performative role she invites audiences to play in the activation of her installation work.
+She pays close attention to what is hidden, obscured or unspoken in collective situations, making work to substantiate unseen or ignored dynamics.
+Her practice incorporates writing, autotheortical methods, printmaking, sound, film, craft – paper making, indigo dyeing, glass casting, and the soft performative role she invites audiences to play in the activation of her installation works.
 Maria has exhibited nationally and internationally.
-Recent exhibitions: in the perpetual back and forth, Towner Eastbourne (2024), living in fear of quicksand, Nunnery Gallery Bow Arts and Towner Hamlets Local History Library & Archives (2023), Untitled: an INDEX exhibition of work in progress, iniva (2023), and Unruly Encounters, Southwark Park Galleries (2022).She has received awards from Arts Council England, London Arts & Humanities Partnership, The Churchill Fellowship, British Council and the Wingate Foundation.
-Her work has been collected by the Victoria & Albert Museum, Towner Eastbourne, Arnolfini and the Parliamentary Archives.
+Recent exhibitions: in the perpetual back and forth, Towner Eastbourne (2024), living in fear of quicksand, Nunnery Gallery Bow Arts and Towner Hamlets Local History Library & Archives (2023), Untitled: an INDEX exhibition of work in progress, iniva (2023), and Unruly Encounters, Southwark Park Galleries (2022).She has received awards from Arts Council England, London Arts & Humanities Partnership, British Council and the Wingate Foundation.
+She was awarded iniva’s third Future Collection Commission, is a Churchill Fellow, and recipient of the Sir Eduardo Paolozzi Travel Award.
+Her work has been collected by the Victoria & Albert Museum, Towner Eastbourne, the Arnolfini Collection Trust and the Parliamentary Archives.Enquiries:

 Studio Manager, hello@mariaamidu.co.uk